ku-dml/k-partite-hypergraph/README.md

 - main.py: a simple example to use the code; and
 - test_main.py: a testing code (`pytest test_main.py`).

-To run the codes, `pandas >= 2.0.3` is required.
-The testing code `test_main.py` also requires `pytest >= 8.3.2`.
-You can clone the whole repository, use `cd` command on the terminal to move the current directory to the repository, and then use `pip install -e .` on the terminal to install the necessary packages.
-After the installation completes, you can use `pytest test_main.py` to test if the codes are successfully installed.

 For the usage of the code, please check `main.py` for more details.

 A sample usage: